 - Sound Boards.
 If you're not good at coming up with anything to say to a victim, then a soundboard prank may be the way to go.
 Soundboards are nothing more than a huge screen of buttons on your computer that each play a different phrase when pressed.
 You can find a sound board for just about any movie or television character you can think of, such as this one for Chris from Family Guy or Arnold Schwarzenegger saying phrases from many of his movies.
 You can use these sound boards to prank people by setting your speaker phone close to your computer's speakers and attempting to make the sound board have a conversation with your victim.

 - Automated Prank Services.
 PrankDial.com will let you make prank calls to any phone number and you can select from hundreds of different prank calls.
 Some of their pranks will simply Rickroll a person while others will pretend to have conversations with them.
 PrankDial even lets you spoof your caller I.D. and records the phone calls so you can listen to them later.
 And best of all, PrankDial works from your cell phone, so you can prank people or businesses right in front of them and they'll never know it's you.
 This is great for walking into a 7-Eleven or a Deli, being able to watch the clerk's confusion as he/she attempts to deal with a crazed phone caller.
 It's also a great way to amuse yourself while you're waiting around at the DMV or sitting in a bar.
+There are a lot of apps that are very similar, such as Ownage Pranks and many others.

 - Wikipedia article on prank calling.
 There's a few historical things that are worth reading on the wiki page.